dell/terraform-provider-powermax/docs/index.md

 ### Optional

-- `endpoint` (String) IP or FQDN of the PowerMax host.
+- `endpoint` (String) Schema + IP or FQDN + port IE: (https://x.x.x.x:8443) of the PowerMax host.
 This can also be set using the environment variable POWERMAX_ENDPOINT
 - `insecure` (Boolean) Boolean variable to specify whether to validate SSL certificate or not.
 This can also be set using the environment variable POWERMAX_INSECURE
 - `password` (String, Sensitive) The password of the PowerMax host.
 This can also be set using the environment variable POWERMAX_PASSWORD
 - `pmax_version` (String) The version of the PowerMax host.
 This can also be set using the environment variable POWERMAX_POWERMAX_VERSION